youngkin/hugoblog/content/post/SunfounderGPIONotesRGBLED.md

 ---
-title: "Sunfounder Raspberry Pi Kit Notes for Go and C - RGB LED"
+title: "Raspberry Pi GPIO in Go an C - RGB LED"
-description: "Driving an RGB LED via Raspberry Pi GPIO in Go and C"
+description: "Use Pulse Width Modulation (PWM) to drive an RGB LED in Go and C"
 date: 2021-09-14T13:13:42-06:00
 draft: false
 image: "images/sunfounderLED.jpeg"